Biometric Backdoors: A Poisoning Attack Against Unsupervised Template Updating: Attack Method

 To account for the glasses smoothness, we look for perturbations that minimize total pixel variation of the added perturbation, computed as a function of each pixel value $p_{i,j}$:

 To account for perturbation printability, we account for the non-printability score (NPS) of the adversarial perturbation.
 Given a set of printable tuples, $P$, NPS is given by:

 In order to account for the limited injection capabilities and input noise, rather than optimizing individual samples separately we optimize all samples together in a batch.
 We then prioritize perturbations that minimize the standard deviation of the samples' distances to the target.
-Since we cannot optimize for this directly with gradient descent, we instead introduce a weight that prioritizes samples that are further away from the distribution of samples' distance to the target.
+To make the optimization faster, we introduce a weight that prioritizes samples that are further away from the distribution of samples' distance to the target.
 So for a set of samples from the adversary $\{\vec{x}_1, ..., \vec{x}_n\}$ and a perturbation $\delta_{\vec{x}}$ the distance $d$ from the mean for sample $i$ is:

 so that the optimization becomes:

 It should be noted that as $M_{x_i}$ changes across different images ($i$) because of the different location of the glasses (depending on eyes landmarks), we refer to $M_{x_i} \circ \delta_{\vec{x}}$ as the operation that fills the positive elements of the mask with the current coloured glasses frame $\delta_{\vec{x}}$.